utahstate/banner/README.md

 ### Defaults

 If an environment variable is not specificed at runtime then the defaults for the variable will be used.
 At a minimum BANNERDB_JDBC, BANPROXY_PASSWORD, CAS_URL, and BANNER9_URL need to be set.
+It is highly recommended setting the TIMEZONE to the timezone of your Banner database.

 ### Environment Variables